 If you hate blogging, and if you’re forcing yourself to write blog post after blog post, week after week, and you really cannot stand it, you have two choices.

-If you find it easier to talk into a camera, and express your thoughts, opinions and expertise straight down the lens, rather than trying to find the written words, and take the time and energy to pour it all onto a page, go for it.
+If you find it easier to talk into a camera, and express your thoughts, opinions and expertise straight down the lens, rather than trying to find the time and energy to pour it all onto a page, go for it.

 That’s not being lazy, that is playing to your strengths.